loribeiro/Singularity-POS-Tagger/README.md

 There is no need to pre-processing the corpus, there is a built in function that cleans everything before the POS classification.

-Because the nature of JavaScript be single threaded and NLP jobs are usually very resource intense, almost everything in this package runs asyncronous.
+Because the nature of JavaScript be single threaded and NLP jobs are usually very resource intense, almost everything in this package runs asynchronous.

 # Installation
 In a Node.JS environment you can run on your terminal.